shishirkallapur/CS5010-Image_Processor/README.md

 3)java -jar GRIME.jar : when invoked in this manner the program opens the graphical user interface.
 This is also what happens if one double-clicks on the jar file.

+Note: The code will be made available upon the request.
+Please email kallapurshishir12@gmail.com for the source code

 Citation :
 The image of London has been used from the following website: https://upload.wikimedia.org/wikipedia/commons/6/67/London_Skyline_%28125508655%29.jpeg